norlab-ulaval/libnabo/README.md

 Compilation
 -----------

-libnabo uses CMake [2] as build system.
+libnabo uses [CMake] [2] as build system.
-Just create a directory, go inside it and do:
+Just create a directory, go inside it and type:

 	cmake LIBNABO_SRC_DIR